Graduate Programs /

 Top employers of Capital MBA students and alumni: NationwideHuntington BancsharesAmerican Electric PowerNiSourceFifth Third BankOhioHealthCardinal HealthJP Morgan ChaseAbbottL Brands

-The majority of classes take place in the ivy-covered walls of Capital University's Bexley campus.
-A couple times a year the Capital MBA will offer classes at Capital University’s Law School downtown.
-Ample parking is just steps away.
+Classes are a mixture of online and in-person.
+In-person classes take place in the ivy-covered walls of Capital University's Bexley campus.
+A couple times a year the Capital MBA will offer classes at Capital University’s Law School downtown Columbus campus.
+Ample parking is just steps away.”

 The application form is available online.

 The admission committee considers the entire portfolio that a candidate brings to the table.
 Each component is important.
-We consider your work experience, your undergraduate experience, your references, your essay and if necessary your GMAT score.
+We consider your work experience, your undergraduate experience, your references, and your essay.
 All of these factors are weighed in our decision.
 Active, outcomes-based learning depends upon having the right mix of people in the classroom.

 Not everyone does well as an undergraduate.
 Perhaps you were focused on a sport.
 Perhaps the independence of college life was exhilarating.
 Whatever the reason, do not worry.
 Your undergraduate experience is only one piece of the puzzle.

 We believe the applicant to Capital’s MBA program is more than just a number resulting from transcripts and standardized exams.
 Consequently, the MBA Director or a member of the admission committee strives to conduct a personal interview with each candidate to gather a full picture of their capabilities and to explain MBA degree requirements, as well as how the applicant can best optimize their learning experience at Capital.
-Of course, the applicant can always request an interview to better explore their “fit” with Capital’s MBA program by contacting the Assistant Director of Adult and Graduate Education Recruitment (614-236-6689 or firstname.lastname@example.org to arrange an interview.
+Of course, the applicant can always request an interview to better explore their “fit” with Capital’s MBA program by contacting the Assistant Director of Graduate Admissions (614-236-7184) or email@example.com) to arrange an interview.

 One of the advantages of a small university is that the admissions process is quick.
 Once we have all the components of your application we can usually make a decision in less than a week.